EternalFlam3-14/GeneProject/README.md

   - There is an intention of "Throwing a game overlay" on top of the simulator (preferably once the simulator is complete, things like growing the phenotypes for profit, choosing where you live influencing the growing environment, therefore altering which phenotypes will suit you.)
   - Something turn-based, like 1 turn = 1 week (subj. to change), you can control light level, water level, fertilizer, etc., move to the next week, reevaluate and repeat.
   - Selling would depend upon (maybe a dynamic) market value, genotypes might have hidden values that influence quality, how you process can alter the quality, etc.
-  - more "farming sim" than "game," is really meant to be more of an engaging user interface
+  - More "farming sim" than "game," is really meant to be more of an engaging user interface

 #